larrykoubiak/npp-plugins/NppDocShare/doc/Readme.txt

 This thing was made as a fun project.
 Therefore, I try to make it work right, but dont expect miracles (there are other collaborative editors out there that were specifically designed from the ground up as such, but they lacked a little thing, they arent Notepad++ :]).

+History:
+-	-
+0.1 is the first release
+Somewhere around Notepad++ 5.1.1 it was renamed from DocShare to NetNote because DocShare is for Eclipse